proatgram/Obsidian-Vault-Backup/Health Class/Chapter 2 - Skills for a Healthy Life.md

 - Evaluate the consequences | Think
 - Assess and choose the best choice | Think over
 - Think it over afterword | Ponder

+## Section 3 | Everyone makes mistakes

+- **Stop, Think, and Go**
+	- *Stop*: Stop and admit you made a poor decision.
+	- *Think*: Think about to whom you can talk about the problem
+	- *Go*: Go and do your best to correct the situation